 How Invisalign Works

 All orthodontic treatment relies on the same principles.
 Your body naturally reshapes bones under pressure, and the jaws are the most dynamic bones in the body.
-By applying constant pressure to your teeth, we are able to control how the body reshapes the bone, allowing teeth to move while remaining anchored in the bone.
+By applying constant pressure to your teeth, we can control how the body reshapes the bone, allowing teeth to move while remaining anchored in the bone.

 Traditional braces use brackets and wires to apply this force.
-Invisalign works with clear plastic aligners that apply the force.
-By moving through a series of aligners, each causing a slight movement in your teeth, you will move your teeth into their desired positions.
+Invisalign works with clear plastic aligners that apply force.
+You will move your teeth into their desired positions by wearing a series of aligners, each causing a slight movement in your teeth.

-When the aligners are ready, you will come to our office to have the first aligner fitted.
-It’s a clear plastic piece that fits over your teeth similar to a sports mouthguard.
+When the aligners are ready, you will come to our San Jose office to have the first aligner fitted.
+It’s a clear plastic piece that fits over your teeth.
 You can have aligners on both the top and bottom simultaneously.

-You’ll feel the aligner putting pressure on your teeth.
+You’ll feel the pressure on your teeth when you pop in each new aligner.
 It can cause a little discomfort, but it’s usually controllable with over-the-counter pain relievers.

-You have to wear your aligner for 20-22 hours a day to get optimal results.
+You must wear your aligner for 22 hours daily to get optimal results.
 After two weeks, you’ll switch to the next aligner.
-After you go through a few aligners, you’ll come back to our office for an evaluation and your next set of aligners.
+After you go through a few aligners, you’ll return to our office for an evaluation and your next set of aligners.
 Once we’ve finished all the aligners, you’ll have the beautiful, straight smile you desire.

 After the San Jose Invisalign treatment, you’ll wear a retainer to help stabilize your teeth in their new position.
 At first, you might wear your retainer as much as your aligners.
 Then you will only wear it at night.
 Finally, you’ll only wear it some nights to help keep your teeth in place.